 ** While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.

-4 reasons for sugar and migraines
+4 possible reasons for sugar and migraine episodes

 1. Fluctuating blood sugar levels = sugar migraine